SpikeAI/2022-10-04_polychronies_OBSOLETE/content/30_learning-model.md

   * V1-dataset : The dataset we used was collected by Smith and Kohn [49] and is publicly available at: http://crcns.org/data-sets/vc/pvc-11 - it is in a sense supervised with the input being the movie and the output the spikes recorded.

+A recent work [@doi:10.48550/arXiv.1903.07067] proposes a two-stage unsupervised-supervised system for the categorization of spatiotemporal actions from an event-based stream.
+The first stage learns spatiotemporal convolutional filters targeted to minimize event-removal related changes to a local spatiotemporal spike-event pattern.
+The second stage takes the output of the spatiotemporal filters as an input example containing multiple feature channels, and proceeds to train a classifier for recognition of spatiotemporal activity.
+For testing the system, two datasets are considered: DVS Gesture and a new action recognition dataset recorded for this work.
+Results demonstrate the ability of the system to outperform the state-of-the-art in event-based gesture recognition, along with demonstrating superior performance to other alternative ways of obtaining the first stage filters.
+Showing the potential of such representation

 ### TODO: more bib to read
 Learning compositional sequences with multiple time scales through a hierarchical network of spiking neurons.